-In early 2021, the Japan Spirits & Liqueurs Makers Association (JSLMA) announced a new set of labeling standards dictating what can and can’t be called “Japanese whisky.”
-For the time being, the guidance remains an agreement among producers rather than law, and brands have a transitional period of up until 2024 to make sure their labels comply.
+In April 2021, the Japan Spirits & Liqueurs Makers Association (JSLMA) announced a new set of labeling standards dictating what can and can’t be called “Japanese Whisky.”
+The guidance is an agreement among the more than 50 producers that make up the association rather than law, and brands were given a transitional period of three years to make sure all their labels and current releases complied with the new standards.

-Provenance and ingredients form the heart of the new standards, which will prevent producers from importing whiskey, bottling it in Japan, then selling it labeled as Japanese whisky.
-Nor will they be able to sell aged, 100 percent rice distillates as whisky — even though they qualify as such in countries like the United States.
+Provenance and ingredients form the heart of the guidance, which prevents producers from importing whiskey, bottling it in Japan, then selling it labeled as Japanese whisky.
+Nor will they be able to sell aged, 100-percent rice distillates as whisky — even though they qualify as such in countries like the United States.

 (Please note that prices listed here are MSRPs provided by producers and/or importers and distributors.
 Given both the popularity and relative rarity of Japanese whisky in the U.S. market, actual retail prices may be significantly higher in some cases.)